Hakeem Adeniji: Cincinnati Bengals

 Adeniji was drafted by the Cincinnati Bengals with the 180th overall selection in the sixth round of the 2020 NFL draft.
 In week 8 of the 2020 season, he recorded his first career start at tackle.
 He helped the Bengals, who had allowed 28 sacks through 7 games, allow zero sacks in the game for the first time all season.
 He finished his rookie season with five starts and played in fifteen games.

 Adeniji tore his pectoral muscle during offseason workouts and had season ending surgery to repair it in June 2021.
 He was placed on the reserve/non-football injury list following the preseason.
 He was activated on November 4, 2021.
 In his first game back from injury, he made his sixth career start against the Cleveland Browns.
 He finished the season starting in and playing in nine games.
 He also got the start for the Bengals in their postseason victory over the Las Vegas Raiders, which was the Bengals first playoff win in 31 years.

 Adeniji began the 2022 season as the backup right tackle behind La'el Collins on the depth chart, he would be the team's swing tackle in all plays requiring six offensive linemen.
 Collins was injured in the Week 16 game against the New England Patriots, leading Adeniji to become the starting right tackle for the rest of the season and the playoffs.
 In the AFC Championship Game against the Kansas City Chiefs, the Bengals offensive line allowed three sacks, two of which from Chris Jones, the right side defensive end.

 Adeniji was waived by the Bengals on August 29, 2023.

 Minnesota Vikings

 On August 31, 2023, Adeniji was signed to the practice squad of the Minnesota Vikings.
 On October 5, 2023, he was signed to the active roster.

 Cleveland Browns

 On March 13, 2024, Adeniji signed with the Cleveland Browns.
 He was placed on injured reserve on August 19.

 Dallas Cowboys

 On April 18, 2025, Adeniji signed with the Dallas Cowboys.
 He was released by Dallas during final roster cuts, but was re-signed to the team's active roster on August 27.
+He appeared in 12 games (one start) as a rotational swing tackle.
+In Week 5 against the New York Jets, he started at left guard in place of an injured Tyler Smith.
+He was declared inactive in 5 games.

+Baltimore Ravens

+On July 25, 2026, Adeniji signed a one-year contract with the Baltimore Ravens.
+On August 2, he made the surprising decision of retiring from professional football.